The Easiest IF Function Google Sheets Guide

 Step 1: Type =IF( into the cell.
 You can also select it from the formula suggestions.

 Step 2: Type the first condition, which is B2>50.
-Add a 0, so if the value is less than 50 – the sales reps will receive zero commission.
+Then, add a 0.
+This means that if the value is less than 50 — the sales reps will receive zero commission.

 In the example above, the calculation is done within the IF function.
 When the sales value is between 50-100K, it will return B2*4% (meaning that the 4% commission is based on the sales value).

-Example 6: Using AND/OR Operators in IF Function
+Example 7: Using AND/OR Operators in the IF Function

 Within the IF function, you can use the AND/OR comparison operators to check multiple conditions simultaneously.

 Suppose you have a list of students’ marks and attendance.
 Students only receive a scholarship if they score 80+ and have an attendance of more than 80%.
-You can quickly identify such students using the AND condition within the IF function.
+You can quickly identify which students will receive a scholarship using the AND condition and nested IFs function.

 Here is the formula to identify the students’ scholarship eligibility: